justinbax/nesrev/README.md

 ## NESGen

 NESGen (`src/asm/nesgen.c`) is a single-file utility program to create valid `.nes` files from information about a cartridge.
 It is completely seperated from NESRev, so must be compiled manually.
 Additionally, the assembly code for a sample "game" of my creation is given alongside (`src/asm/sample.asm`) to test it and see it in action (and also because it helped me debug NESRev.
 Also it was fun making it).
 You'll need a 6502 assembler (like [vasm](http://sun.hasenbraten.de/vasm/) - oldstyle version) to turn it into PRG ROM.
-As for CHR, you should be able to create a binary file yourself: the program only uses background tile 0 (CHR 0x1000 - 0x100F) and sprite tile 1 (CHR 0x0010 - 0x001F)
+As for CHR, you should be able to create a binary file yourself: the program only uses background tile 0 (CHR 0x1000 - 0x100F) and sprite tile 1 (CHR 0x0010 - 0x001F).

+Refer to the [README](src/asm/README.md) in `src/asm` for more information.

-### Usage
+### NESGen Usage

 `nesgen chr prg nnn M output`